Bo Horvat Game Preview: Islanders vs. Penguins

 Horvat Stats vs. the Penguins

-- On the defensive side, the Penguins have been one of the stingiest units in the NHL, allowing 89 goals in total (2.8 per game) which ranks eighth.
+- On defense, the Penguins have been one of the stingiest units in the league, allowing 91 goals in total (2.7 per game) which ranks fourth.

 |2023-2024 Season